 Federal Bill to End Adoption and Foster Care Discrimination Introduced for 7th Time

 A federal bill has just been reintroduced that would prohibit discrimination in foster care and adoption on the basis of sexual orientation, gender identity, marital status, or religion.
-The John Lewis Every Child Deserves a Family Act (ECDF) is named for the civil rights leader and congressman who was an original co-sponsor the previous six times the bill was introduced.
+The John Lewis Every Child Deserves a Family Act (ECDFA) is named for the civil rights leader and congressman who was an original co-sponsor the previous six times the bill was introduced.
 Might it pass this seventh time through Congress?

 Every Child Deserves a Family Act

-What the ECDF Is
+What the ECDFA Is

-Over 423,000 children are currently in foster care, over 122,000 are waiting to be adopted, and nearly 20,000 are aging out of foster care each year without finding a permanent home, according to the latest federal data, and the ECDF would ensure that discrimination is not a barrier to finding them supportive, loving homes.
-The ECDF, introduced this time by Reps.
+Over 423,000 children are currently in foster care, over 122,000 are waiting to be adopted, and nearly 20,000 are aging out of foster care each year without finding a permanent home, according to the latest federal data, and the ECDFA would ensure that discrimination is not a barrier to finding them supportive, loving homes.
+The ECDFA, introduced this time by Reps.
 Danny Davis (D-IL), Jenniffer González-Colón (R-PR), and Angie Craig (D-MN-2) in the House, and Senator Kirsten Gillibrand (D-NY) in the Senate, addresses discrimination in child services against both prospective parents and youth in care.
 It prohibits discrimination on the basis of sexual orientation, gender identity, marital status, and religion.
 Additionally, it bans conversion therapy and requires affirming services that are respectful of a child’s identity including race, ethnicity, nationality, religious beliefs and spirituality, sex, sexual orientation, gender identity, age, ability, and socioeconomic status.

 The bill also directs the U.S. Department of Health and Human Services (HHS) to provide assistance to states, tribes, and agencies in improving services to LGBTQ and two-spirit foster youth.
 This includes establishing a National Resource Center on the welfare of LGBTQ children and youth involved with child services.
 Finally, the bill requires HHS to collect data on the sexual orientation and gender identity of children and youth involved with child services as well as on foster and adoptive parents, and on whether family conflict related to the sexual orientation or gender identity of a child or youth was a factor in the removal of the child or youth from the family.

-Why the ECDF Is Important
+Why the ECDFA Is Important

-Rep. Davis said in a press conference today that, “Children in foster care are among the most vulnerable people in our society….
+[pullquote]Government has a unique responsibility to ensure that each and every child in foster care finds a loving, affirming family.
+Not just the White ones.
+Not just the Christian ones.
+And not just the straight ones.[/pullquote]Rep. Davis said in a press conference today that, “Children in foster care are among the most vulnerable people in our society….
 And government has a unique responsibility to ensure that each and every child in foster care finds a loving, affirming family.
 Not just the White ones.
 Not just the Christian ones.
 And not just the straight ones.”
 He noted that there has already been a hearing on the bill, he said, and “We expect it to be passed during this session of Congress….
 The enthusiasm is more than optimistic.”

 Rep. González-Colón agreed, noting, “This legislation would break another barrier in the adoption process by increasing the chances of these children to be placed into a loving and permanent home.”